pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

 Take a 3D NumPy array of data values that holds some spatial data where each axis corresponds to the XYZ cartesian axes.
-This example will create a :class:`pyvista.UniformGrid` object that will hold the spatial reference for a 3D grid which a 3D NumPy array of values can be plotted against.
+This example will create a :class:`pyvista.ImageData` object that will hold the spatial reference for a 3D grid which a 3D NumPy array of values can be plotted against.

 ..
 GENERATED FROM PYTHON SOURCE LINES 19-22